Iterate and Loop

 data structure of your own, or you might want to write a clause that

-collects or manipulates elements in a way not provided by iterate.
+collects or manipulates elements in a way not provided by iterate

 clause is like writing a macro.
 In fact, writing a clause is

-writing a macro: since iterate code-walks its body and macroexpands,
+writing a macro: since iterate

-you can add new abstractions to iterate with good old defmacro.
+you can add new abstractions to iterate

-Actually, there are two extensions you can make to iterate that are
+Actually, there are two extensions you can make to iterate

 even easier than writing a macro.
 They are adding a synonym for an